Fusion1013/AvasarVault/Environment/Plants/Hanging Web Leaf.md

 rarity: Rare
 cost_plant: gp
 ---
-A type of [[Plants Overview|Plant]].
+A type of [[Plants|Plant]].
 A fine silver vine that hangs off ledges.
 It will often weave itself together and looks a lot like spider web but much stronger.